orisano/mailo/README.md

 # mailo
-mailo is email decoder for golang.
+mailo is email decoder for go.

 ## Installation
 ```bash